aqualinkorg/aqualink-app/packages/website/README.md

 ### `yarn build`

-*IMPORTANT NOTE*: For production use as: `BACKEND_URL=http://.... yarn build` so react-snap can get siteIds.

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.